-The following is a summary of the policy development requirements of all employers with respect to employees’ return to work, and additional obligations for large employers, and does not address all requirements under the Standard.
+The following is a summary of the policy development requirements of all employers with respect to employees’ return to work, and additional obligations for large employers, and does not address all requirements under the Employment Standard.
 We encourage all employers to review the Standard and/or visit the AMA website for more information.

 Return to Work Policy

-By May 1, 2022, all Manitoba employers, regardless of size, must establish and implement a policy on the return to work process for employees who have been absent from work due to a disability and who require reasonable accommodation.
+All Manitoba employers, regardless of size, must establish and implement a policy on the return to work process for employees who have been absent from work due to a disability and who require reasonable accommodation.